kedepot/kesplash/README.md

 ### Use
 Run kesplash (or kesplashup) from the top of your .bashrc (or similar).
+& by all means, feel free to tweak the colours to whatever you prefer!

 ( For more advanced up-time statistics, check out: https://github.com/rfmoz/tuptime )